Hallett Cove, South Australia: Schools

 The suburb has three schools.
 Hallett Cove School was established in 1987 and is situated in the middle of the suburb.
 Hallett Cove East Primary School is in the Karrara estate on the northern side of the suburb.
 The Hallett Cove South School is the oldest school in the suburb and is situated near the Hallett Cove School.

 Transport

-Hallett Cove railway station is on top of the cliffs to the north of the beach, and services the greater Hallett Cove area.
-Originally the line ran inland from there to Reynella and ultimately to Willunga but the section from Hallett Cove onwards was closed in the 1960s.
+Hallett Cove Railway Station is on top of the cliffs to the north of the beach, and services the greater Hallett Cove area.
+Originally the line ran inland from there to Reynella and ultimately to Willunga but the section from Hallett Cove onwards was closed in 1969 and the track past Hallet Cove was lifted in 1972.
 The Coast to Vines rail trail is a cycle and pedestrian path that now follows the old line.
 A new railway extension was built south along the coast to Noarlunga; Hallett Cove Beach is the first station on this line.
 Both stations underwent a refurbishment in 2011, giving them a more modern look.

 Bus routes serviced by the Adelaide Metro run through Hallett Cove, terminating at the Hallett Cove Shopping Centre and Hallett Cove Beach Station.